Independent Study Project in Korean Language and Culture

 Length and Preparation for Submission

-- The length of an ISP should be 10,000 words including footnotes, but excluding captions, bibliography, and appendices of original course materials.
+- The length of an ISP should be 10,000 words including footnotes, but excluding captions, bibliography, and appendices of original module materials.